jeftegoes/AwsOverview/Application Integration/Amazon SQS.md

 ## 13.2.
 Message Grouping

-- If you specify the same value of MessageGroupID in an SQS FIFO queue, you can only have one consumer, and all the messages are in order.
+- If we specify the same value of MessageGroupID in an SQS FIFO queue, we can only have one consumer, and all the messages are in order.
 - To get ordering at the level of a subset of messages, specify different values for MessageGroupID.
   - Messages that share a common Message Group ID will be in order within the group.
   - Each Group ID can have a different consumer (parallel processing!).